HaiziIzzudin/setup-zerotier-in-docker/setup smb in webmin.md

 1. Go to "Partitions on Local Disk" > Select the new disk (or existing disk) > Select partitions > ...<br>
    1.1.
 If you only have one partition that take up full disk, just format to EXT.<br>
    1.2.
-Else if you have multiple paritions, delete the partitions, and initialize as one giant partition as EXT.
+Else if you have multiple paritions, delete the partitions, and add primary partition as one giant partition as EXT.
 2. Do the same on the other disk drive.
 3. Go to "Linux RAID" > Select RAID device level that is suitable for your setup.
 4. Select partitions that you have initialized at step 1 > Create.